HHachem001/Legal_Tech/README.md

 - **Document Generation:** Legal Draft utilizes the [DOCXTemplater library](https://github.com/open-xml-templating/docxtemplater) for document generation, ensuring efficient and accurate document creation.

-## Current Known Issues in Legal Draft Version 11.023A
+## Current Known Issues in Legal Draft Beta v11.023A

 - Downloading the A.I.
 Model causes the page to stutter / freeze
 - Page does not display loading status while A.I. is generating a response.
 User may be led to believe page is frozen while it is in fact generating a response